-17d) Review of Ontario's Education Equity Action Plan, the Toronto Catholic District School Board's (TCDSB) Action Plan, and the TCDSB's Catholic Equity and Inclusive Education Policy H.M.24 that this Item be deferred to the next meeting.
+13a) Review of Ontario's Education Equity Action Plan, the Toronto Catholic District School Board's (TCDSB) Action Plan, and the TCDSB's Catholic Equity and Inclusive Education Policy H.M.
+24 that this item be deferred to the next meeting of the Special Board Advisory Committee on Race Relations.